samstarling/blog.lawrencejones.dev/_posts/2022-08-30-learn-at-scale-up.md

 While being the smallest of acquisitions, it was still an experience of how these things are run, and gave me a first-hand view into how something like this is executed.
-I came away with opinions on how much to commit about a technical plan up-front, and some red flags to look for when trying to integrate a totally foreign system into your own, or work with a team outside of your organisation.
+I came away with opinions on how much technical detail should be worked into a legal document (almost none), and some red flags to look for when trying to integrate a totally foreign system into your own, or work with a team outside of your organisation.

 I'm unlikely to find myself doing exactly this again, but having real experience of this process – however small – means I have a good idea of what this should